hreid22/compciv-2016/projects/gender-detector-data/README.md

 	* As the list of Olympic medalists contains a diverse name set (athletes are from all around the world) I am also interested in which countries have the most names that the gender detector does not recognize (returns 'gender'="NA" e.g.)
 * Brief Analysis
 	* Men and women peak at different times.
 The share of woman medalists falls with age (while the male share rises).
-	* !!!!
+	* Females appear to win fewer gold medals as a percentage of total medals as they age.
 	* Different coutries have the youngest successful (at least one medal) athletes for men and women.
-	* The Netherlands sends the most medalists who win medals with names that are not in the US SS data base.
+	* China sends the most medalists who win medals with names that are not in the US SS data base.
-	* Interestingly, there are 26 US medalists who have names were not recorded in the US social security data, which could indicate that these athletes are immigrants competing on behalf of the US (as well as any American athletes with nicknames or abbreviations not covered in the US SSA.)
+	* Interestingly, there are 37 US medalists who have names were not recorded in the US social security data, which could indicate that these athletes are immigrants competing on behalf of the US (as well as any American athletes with nicknames or abbreviations not covered in the US SSA.)
-	*
+	* The most decorated athlete at these Olympics is a man.

 ## Methodology
 * Dataset